AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

         df = pd.DataFrame(all_results)
         return dict(df.iloc[df['accuracy'].idxmax()])

-We use ``pandas`` to sort all the models and filter the one with the highest accuracy score.
+We use ``pandas`` to sort all the models based on their accuracy score and find the one with the highest accuracy score.
 After dispatching this single node workflow, the results are the following

 .. code:: python